rnakato/SSP/README.md

 The genome table file (genometable.txt) is a tab-delimited file describing the name and length of each chromosome (see 4.1.)

-To supply the mappable genome table:
+To supply the mappable genome table and use multiple CPUs:

      ssp -i ChIP.bam -o ChIP --gt genometable.txt --mptable mptable.txt -p 4
 "-p 4" specifies the number of CPUs used.
 The mappable genome table file is necessary for accurate estimation of background uniformity.